 Earth Island Institute established The Brower Youth Award for Environmental Leadership in 2000 to honor renowned environmental advocate David Brower, who was quoted as saying “I love to see what young people can do, before someone old tells them it’s impossible.”
 It is with this spirit that we recognize the outstanding leadership efforts of young people who are working for the protection of our shared planet.

-Youth environmental change leaders ages 13 to 22 (as of July 1, 2014) living in North America (including Mexico, Canada, some Caribbean Islands) and US “Territories” are encouraged to apply.
-Completed applications must be submitted by May 12, 2014 before 9:00pm Pacific Time.
+Youth environmental change leaders ages 13 to 22 (as of July 1, 2015) living in North America (including Mexico, Canada, some Caribbean Islands) and US “Territories” are encouraged to apply in our next cycle.
+Applications will re-open in early 2015.

 Stay tuned to find out more about the 2016 application season and other funding opportunities from the New Leaders Initiative.

 Awards Management provided by WizeHive

 Each of the six recipients of the Brower Youth Awards will receive a $3,000 cash prize, a professionally produced short film about their work from an Emmy award winning film crew, and flight and lodging accommodations for a week long trip to the San Francisco Bay Area.